 - Design patents: Around 4 to 9 months after filing.

 Do third parties have the right to take part in or comment on the registration process?

-Third parties may oppose trademark applications published in the gazette after preliminary examination.
-The period of opposition is 9 months from publication.
+Trademarks: Yes, third parties may oppose trademark applications published in the gazette after preliminary examination.
+The period for opposition is 3 months from the date of publication;

 What (if any) steps can the applicant take if registration is refused?